vutukurikavya7/slashmark/password-generator-react-master/README.md

 3. Click the "Generate Password" button.
 4. Your generated password will appear in the password field and be copied to the clipboard automatically.
 -->

-### Demo
-A live demo of this project is available at https://asaggse.github.io/password-generator-react/

-### Contributing
-If you have any suggestions or issues, feel free to open a pull request or issue on the GitHub repository.

-### License
-This project is licensed under the MIT License.